 If after a while you feel that this task exceeds you since you do not have enough time or do not have the necessary computer skills to keep the accounting, do not hesitate to ask someone for help.
 Perhaps you can start by offering someone competent in your company this responsibility.
 But if you don’t want to burden your employees with additional tasks, it is probably best to trust a professional accountant.

 8. Be patient

 Accounting is only about numbers, but so many figures can end the tolerance of any person; especially if the numbers don’t add up.
 Remember that the more you get frustrated if something goes wrong, the longer it will take you to solve it.
 So try to be patient and use the necessary breaks to perform this task with the best possible attitude.

 9. Learn to separate your finances from those of your business

-Which is a common problem in small businesses, and many times there is no clear division between the income earned a business and your salary.
+Which is a common problem in small businesses, and many times there is no clear division between the income earned a business and your payroll.

 And may end up affecting the financial balance of your business.
 So it is best to open an exclusive bank account for the company’s operations.
 That way, you will be able to track the inflows and outflows of money better, and more efficiently manage the funds generated by your business.